Bulletproof glass: Construction

 Bullet-resistant glass is constructed using layers of laminated glass.
 The more layers there are, the more protection the glass offers.
-When a weight reduction is needed, polycarbonate (a thermoplastic) is laminated onto the safe side to stop spall.
+When weight reduction is needed, polycarbonate (a thermoplastic) is laminated onto the safe side to stop spall.
 The aim is to make a material with the appearance and clarity of standard glass but with effective protection from small arms.
 Polycarbonate designs usually consist of products such as Armormax, Makroclear, Cyrolon: a soft coating that heals after being scratched (such as elastomeric carbon-based polymers) or a hard coating that prevents scratching (such as silicon-based polymers).

 The plastic in laminate designs also provides resistance to impact from physical assault from blunt and sharp objects.
 The plastic provides little in the way of bullet-resistance.
 The glass, which is much harder than plastic, flattens the bullet, and the plastic deforms, with the aim of absorbing the rest of the energy and preventing penetration.
-The ability of the polycarbonate layer to stop projectiles with varying energy is directly proportional to its thickness, and bulletproof glass of this design may be up to 3.5 inches thick.
+The ability of the polycarbonate layer to stop projectiles with varying energy is directly proportional to its thickness, and bulletproof glass of this design may be up to 3.5 in thick.

 Laminated glass layers are built from glass sheets bonded together with polyvinyl butyral, polyurethane, Sentryglas, or ethylene-vinyl acetate.
 When treated with chemical processes, the glass becomes much stronger.
 This design has been in regular use on combat vehicles since World War II.
-It is typically thick and is usually extremely heavy.
+It is typically thick and usually extremely heavy.
+As noted above, laminated glass is usually backed with one or more polycarbonate layers to prevent spalling.